 Plastic Scooter Board with Handles from Fun and Function LLC

 This recommended gift for kids helps improve the balance and motor skills of children with ASD, particularly those with vestibular sensory needs, in a fun, movement-based environment.
 It is also effective in developing the strength of the upper and lower extremities of a child.
-This ride on toy can be used by a child while sitting, kneeling, or in a prone position.
-This product is made of durable and high-quality materials to ensure longevity of use and the safety of its users.
+This ride-on toy can be used by a child while sitting, kneeling, or in a prone position.
+This product is made of durable and high-quality materials to ensure the longevity of use and the safety of its users.
 The toy costs $17.99 at Amazon.com.